onewby/bus-boards/README.md

 5. Set the environment variable `DARWIN_API_KEY` to your [OpenLDBWS SOAP API key](https://realtime.nationalrail.co.uk/OpenLDBWSRegistration/) for National Rail integration, and `FIRST_API_KEY` to a FirstBus API key for FirstBus realtime data.
+6. Set the environment variables `TNDS_USERNAME` and `TNDS_PASSWORD` to your FTP username and password for the [Traveline National Dataset](https://www.travelinedata.org.uk/traveline-open-data/traveline-national-dataset/).
+7. Run using `npm run all` from `bus-site/`.

 ## Next steps